snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-api/index.md

 ...
 ```

-This validation checks the compatibility of a particular tracking scenario version with the source Iglu schema version referenced by `event.source`.
+This validation checks the compatibility of a particular tracking scenario version with the source schema version referenced by `event.source`.

-Normally, a tracking scenario is always compatible with the source Iglu schema version when created.
+Normally, a tracking scenario is compatible with the source schema version when created.
 However, there could be cases where the schema evolves to a new version and is not backward compatible.
-In such cases, a **Warning** or **Error** (depending on the endpoint) can be returned in the errors field, providing information about the severity, tracking scenario ID, Iglu schema, version, and reason for the incompatibility.
+In such cases, a **Warning** or **Error** (depending on the endpoint) can be returned in the errors field, providing information about the severity, tracking scenario ID, schema, version, and reason for the incompatibility.

 ```
 ...